-Deputies chasing suspect through multiple parishes Friday, now in Pointe Coupee
+Deputies chase kidnapping suspect through multiple parishes Friday

 Latest Weather Blog

-Deputies chasing suspect through multiple parishes Friday, now in Pointe Coupee
+Deputies chase kidnapping suspect through multiple parishes Friday

-PORT ALLEN - A chase involving multiple agencies and spanning at least two parishes is underway in the capital area.
+PORT ALLEN - Multiple agencies were involved in a chase spanning at least two parishes Friday afternoon.

-The West Baton Rouge Sheriff's Office confirmed the pursuit was unfolding on Highway 190 shortly before 12:30 Friday.
+The chase began in Port Allen after a federal marshal tried to stop the driver.
+Sources said the suspect is believed to be an illegal immigrant who tried to kidnap his daughter.

-Sources said the chase began in Port Allen after a federal marshal tried to stop the driver.
-The chase had extended into Pointe Coupee by 1 o'clock.
+The West Baton Rouge Sheriff's Office confirmed the pursuit made it onto Highway 190 shortly before 12:30 Friday.
+It extended into Pointe Coupee Parish by 1 o'clock, and it ended after the vehicle ran off the road.

-It's currently unclear why law enforcement initially tried to stop the driver.
+The suspect tried to flee on foot but was taken into custody.
+He will be booked into the Pointe Coupee Parish Jail.

 Trending News